chorman0773/comp3340-passman/README.md

 This repository is the working tree of Connor Horman and Isaac Kilbourne's (Group 1) password manager for COMP 3340.

 Passman is an end-to-end encrypted password manager that uses zero-knowledge proofs and modern cryptography to ensure that a user - and only that user - is able to view their stored credentials.
-Nobody else, not even the servers that run Passman, are ever in possession of sufficient information to decrypt any user's data.
+Nobody else, not even the servers that run Passman, is ever in possession of sufficient information to decrypt any user's data.

 The following are screenshots of Passman: